 Bias Rating: RIGHT-CENTER

 Factual Reporting: HIGH

 According to opensocietyfoundations.org, NOS is a respected and trusted news source.
-Further, Reporters Without Borders rank the Netherlands in 3rd place our of 180 countries on the 2018 World Press Freedom Index.
 According to Reporters Without Borders “The Dutch media are staunchly independent and legally protected.”

-While the wording of articles is generally neutral and sourced there is evidence that NOS supports or perhaps does not reject the right wing anti-immigrant and nationalist positions of the PVV party headed by Geert Wilders.
-For example, in this article “Wilders wipes court in ‘less Moroccan’ case” NOS does not mention that Wilders and the PVV party are right wing nationalists.
-Whereas coverage from the left leaning Guardian accurately identifies Wilders political affiliation as ‘far right.”
+While the wording of articles is generally neutral and sourced there is evidence that NOS supports or perhaps does not reject the right-wing anti-immigrant and nationalist positions of the PVV party headed by Geert Wilders.
+For example, in this article “Wilders wipes court in ‘less Moroccan’ case” NOS does not mention that Wilders and the PVV party are right-wing nationalists.
+Whereas coverage from the left-leaning Guardian accurately identifies Wilders’s political affiliation as ‘far-right.”
 Further, NOS named Wilders the Politician of 2007.

-Overall, we rate Nederlandse Omroep Stichting or NOS Right-Center biased and High for factual reporting based on proper sourcing.
-(M. Huitsing 5/31/2018)
+Overall, we rate Nederlandse Omroep Stichting or NOS right-center biased based on story selection that slightly favors the right and High for factual reporting based on proper sourcing.
+By American standards, this would be a Least Biased source.
+(M. Huitsing 5/31/2018) Updated (3/9/2019)

 Last Updated on June 27, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.